rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 The key insight in TTT is that
 **a counterexample only ever witnesses one new distinction**: one pair of states was wrongly merged.
-Hence, exactly **one** new discriminator is sufficient---not $$ k $$.
+Hence, exactly **one** new discriminator is sufficient, not $$ k $$.
 Getting to this point required three independent contributions:

 * **Kearns and Vazirani (1994)** [^kearns1994] replaced the observation